LunarMoonDLCT/Minecraft-GalaxiX-Client/README.md

 # Minecraft-GalaxiX-Client modspack optimazer for minecraft

 ## Installer client
-Use this [app](https://github.com/LunarMoonDLCT/GalaxyClientInstaller) to install GalaxyClient
+Use this [app](https://github.com/LunarMoonDLCT/GalaxyClientInstaller) to install GalaxiXClient

 ## If linux error sound
 If you are a Linux user and the game has sound errors or no sound, please use the [fabric](https://fabricmc.net/) version to fix the error.